-I ran my first marathon in 1998 in Massey, Ontario.
+I ran my first marathon in 1998: "The Friendly Marathon" in Massey, Ontario.
 I was 32.
-It was kind of stupid - I had never raced in a shorter event, and I trained really poorly.
-Ended up running it in 4:00:30.
-I gave up running for the most part for 6 years after that.
+I had never raced in a shorter event, and I trained really poorly - ended up running it in 4:00:30.
+After that, I gave up running for the most part for 6 years.
 I got into karate a bit more seriously, until I got my knee kicked out and had ACL surgery.
 Then I became a 'fair weather runner' and started to run half marathons every so often.
 As a priest, entering weekend races always meant having to book a holiday, so it just didn't happen much.
 My holidays were primarily focussed on various canoe and kayak trips.

 At some point, I started training more consistently, and started to think of myself as a runner.
 I guess doing that in your 40's is better than never doing it at all.
 I even started to wonder if I had it in me to qualify for Boston.
 Well, I did - twice.
 First time didn't count, I suppose, since I didn't make the "cut".
 But the second time was a charm, and on my sixth Marathon, run in Chicago in 2015, I beat my BQ by almost 6 minutes.